China Railways SL6

-The China Railways SL6 (勝利6, Shènglì, "victory") class steam locomotive was a class of 4-6-2 superheated two-cylinder passenger steam locomotives operated by the China Railway.
+The China Railways SL6 (勝利6, Shènglì, "victory") is the People's Republic's designation for a class of "Pacific" superheated two-cylinder passenger steam locomotives operated by the China Railway.
 Originally built for the South Manchuria Railway (Mantetsu), the Manchukuo National Railway, the Central China Railway and the North China Transportation Company by several Japanese manufacturers between 1934 and 1940, they were the most numerous class of steam passenger locomotive in China, with 422 eventually built.